 For example, if you have a passport photo with a resolution of 300 ppi, which is the ideal resolution for photography and printing, then the passport photo size in pixels is 413 x 531 pixels (1.377″ x 300 ppi = 413 pixels and 1.77″ x 300 ppi = 531 pixels).

 To create a passport size picture in Adobe Photoshop, click Create New (or press Ctrl + N) and select “Default Photoshop Size” (or any custom size).
 Enter the dimensions in pixels or centimeters into the Width and Height fields, as well as your preferred image resolution.

-Bonus: How to Remove Background From Photo
+How to Remove the Background From Your Photo (Optional)

 If you want to make your passport photo look presentable and professional, you may want to remove the unwanted portions of your picture such as its background.
 How do you remove the background from your photo without hiring a graphic designer or learning Photoshop skills?